 Whether you’re planning to throw a Halloween party or not, there are some great Halloween drinks to make part of your spooky night.
-Unlike other holidays which have traditional cocktails attached to them (i.e., eggnog for Christmas), Halloween is more associated with spooky punches and so on.
-These Halloween drinks will make your evening special.
+Unlike other holidays which have traditional drinks attached to them (i.e., eggnog for Christmas), Halloween is more associated with spooky punches and so on.

 Or try serving drinks from a drink dispenser that looks like a drip bag from the hospital.

 Color some sugar black or orange with food coloring and use that to rim your guests’ glasses.

 Layer any kind of black vodka on top of any kind of fruit juice (cranberry or tomato for the bloody look, orange juice for Halloween colors), and you’ve got weird, spooky-looking Halloween Drinks.
 Check out my cocktail layering tutorial!

 Grim Reaper Drink Recipe: Kahlua, rum and grenadine

 If merely calling a cocktail The Grim Reaper doesn't make it Halloween enough for you, this one has what looks like blood dripping over the ice cubes.